The War Within (Woodward book): Critical response

 Fox News has described the overall tone of the book towards Bush as "mixed".
 However, International Herald Tribune reviewer Michiko Kakutani states that it "reaches a damning conclusion about the presidency".
 Kakutani also highly recommended the book.

 Bloomberg L.P.'s media critic Craig Seligman wrote a scathing review of the book, calling Woodward far too deferential to President Bush and saying that "It must have been a challenge for him to walk so confidently with Woodward's lips attached to his backside."
-In a mixed review, conservative magazine National Review labeled Woodward's leaking of the government's eavesdropping program "disgraceful" and stated that it "would be helpful for the United States to be in a position to know, and to do so without having the fact publicly advertised."
+In a mixed review, American conservative magazine National Review labeled Woodward's leaking of the government's eavesdropping program "disgraceful" and stated that it "would be helpful for the United States to be in a position to know, and to do so without having the fact publicly advertised."

 Foreign Affairs praised the book's "focused" account and argued that it was the best out of Woodward's four books about President Bush.
 The New York Times generally praised the book and referred to its reporting as "wonderfully illuminating".
 Its review concluded:

 Woodward's own judgment of the war and of Bush doesn't really matter.
 In the course of four books he has given readers the conversations and documents we need to reach our own judgments.
 He has also, however unevenly and imperfectly, supplied enough synthesis and analysis to make that judgment genuinely informed.
 Sure, these books can be a slog.
 But they stand as the fullest story yet of the Bush presidency and of the war that is likely to be its most important legacy.

 The New York Sun gave a critical review, stating that "Mr. Woodward so drowns the reader in clutter that few arguments, except the obvious, emerge."
 As well, The New Republic alleged that the figures in the book were portrayed better if they had talked to Woodward beforehand.